Road & Travel Magazine

 Huntington Beach Goes to the Dogs

 Where in the world can you attend a party for Basset Hounds, play catch with your best friend along a beautiful beach and then order “Rover Easy” scrambled eggs for, well, Rover, all in the same day?
-Huntington Beach– that’s where.
+Huntington Beach — that’s where.

 Huntington Beach, of course, is internationally renowned for its resorts, restaurants, surf, swimming and classic California beach culture.
-But it also has all the ingredients for a perfect “dog day afternoon”: a mild climate year-round, pet-friendly hotels and restaurants and even a beach where your four-legged friend can romp about unleashed.
+It also has everything for a “dog day afternoon”: a mild climate year-round, pet-friendly hotels and restaurants and even a beach where your four-legged friend can romp about unleashed.

 Consider this short list of H.B.’s doggy delights: